 (4) If, under this section or section 13(3), an arbitrator withdraws from office or a party agrees to the termination of the mandate of an arbitrator, this does not imply acceptance of the validity of any ground referred to in this section or section 12(3).

+Note for this section:

-Note: Section 14 (other than subsection (3)) is substantially the same as Art 14 of the Model Law.
+Section 14 (other than subsection (3)) is substantially the same as Art 14 of the Model Law.
 Subsection (3) makes it clear that, although a decision of the Court is generally final, review of a decision of the Court that is not made within the limits of its powers and functions is not precluded.

 15. Appointment of substitute arbitrator (cf. Model Law Art 15)